Prague Declaration: Discussion

-Laure Neumayer considers the Prague Declaration to be an influential document in the "criminalisation of Communism in the European political space" in the post Cold War-era and in strengthening the totalitarian interpretation of Communism in European political discourse.
-Neumayer notes that the Prague Declaration "reproduced demands already formulated by the European People's Party in 2004"; through the support of the European People's Party and the Czech government and EU presidency, its demands were early included in EU resolutions and policies.
-She views the declaration as the result of "memory entrepreneurs' requests for collective remembrance and legal accountability of Communist crimes in European institutions, Pan-European political parties and transnational advocacy networks" who "managed to strengthen their positions and impose a totalitarian interpretation of Communism in the European assemblies, which directly shaped the EU’s remembrance policy."

 Since it was signed in 2008, the Prague Declaration has been opposed by various groups.
 The Economist states: "It has attracted support in bodies such as the European Parliament.
 But it has infuriated some, if not all, Jewish activists; left-wing politicians (mostly from western Europe); and inevitably, Russia."

 Notably, Russia protested against the Organization for Security and Co-operation in Europe's support for the European Day of Remembrance for Victims of Stalinism and Nazism; its delegation tried but failed to have the resolution withdrawn.
 Several representatives of the Russia-based organisation World Without Nazism have criticised the Prague Declaration.
-The organisation's founder and chairman, Boris Spiegel, claimed that the Prague Declaration is supported by "supporters of the Nazis," and accused the countries that were formerly part of the Communist Bloc (except Russia and Belarus) of "rapid nazification."
+The organisation's founder and chairman, Boris Spiegel, claimed that the Prague Declaration is supported by "supporters of the Nazis," and accused the countries that were formerly part of the Communist Bloc (except Russia and Belarus) of "rapid Nazification."
 In response to the Prague Declaration's condemnation of Stalinism, he criticised the role of Western European democracies in starting World War II.

 Efraim Zuroff of the Simon Wiesenthal Center has criticised the Prague Declaration repeatedly, describing it as "the main manifesto of the false equivalency movement."

 On 20 January 2012, a declaration initiated by Dovid Katz, co-authored by Professor Danny Ben-Moshe of Deakin University, Melbourne, Australia, and signed by 70 parliamentarians, titled the Seventy Years Declaration, was issued, rejecting "attempts to obfuscate the Holocaust by diminishing its uniqueness and deeming it to be equal, similar or equivalent to Communism as suggested by the 2008 Prague Declaration."
 In response the Minister of Foreign Affairs of Lithuania, Audronius Ažubalis, called the Seventy Years Declaration "deplorable" and "pathetic," and said it echoed "the Kremlin's ideologues" and contradicted the position of the EU.
 He added that "it is not possible to find differences between Hitler and Stalin except in their moustaches (Hitler's was shorter)."
 The Prime Minister of Lithuania Andrius Kubilius argued that both Nazi and Soviet crimes are "unique" and the pain suffered is "immeasurable".